A1eksMa/groq_cli/docs/roadmap.md

     *   Integrate the `prompt-toolkit` library for a smooth command-line interface (it's already in `requirements.txt`).
 2.  **Basic API Integration**:
     *   Implement the `BaseProvider` in `cli/api/base_provider.py`.
-    *   Create a concrete implementation for a first provider (e.g., `GroqProvider`) that handles making API requests and streaming responses.
+    *   Integrate the `DummyProvider` from `cli/api/dummy_provider.py` to simulate API responses.
 3.  **Interactive Loop**:
-    *   Create the main chat loop that takes user input, sends it to the provider, and prints the streamed response.
+    *   Create the main chat loop that takes user input, sends it to the provider, and prints the response.
 4.  **API Key Management**:
     *   Implement a simple and secure way to load the API key from an environment variable.

-**Stage 2: Multi-Provider Support & Configuration**

-This stage focuses on building the pluggable API module and allowing the user to configure the application.

-1.  **Dynamic Provider Loading**:
-    *   Refactor the API integration to dynamically load available provider modules from the `cli/api` directory.
-2.  **Configuration System**:
-    *   Create a configuration service (`cli/services/config.py`) that reads settings from a file (e.g., `~/.chat_cli/config.json`).
-    *   Use `templates/default_config.json` to create a default configuration for new users.
-    *   Allow users to select the default provider and model in the config file.
-3.  **Model Selection Command**:
-    *   Add a command (e.g., `chat model <provider>.<model>`) to let users switch the active language model for the current session.
-4.  **Flexible NN Settings**:
-    *   Allow users to specify model parameters (like `temperature`, `max_tokens`) both in the config file and as options in the `run` command.

-**Stage 3: Conversation & History Management**
+**Stage 2: Conversation & History Management**

 This stage introduces persistence, allowing users to save, load, and manage their conversations.